PrefectHQ/prefect/docs/orchestration/README.md

 - A full GraphQL API
 - Automatic and asynchronous scheduling and alerting

-We recommend Prefect Core server for local testing and environments with restricted access to cloud services.
+We recommend Prefect Server for local testing and environments with restricted access to cloud services.

 Get started by running `prefect server start` and navigate to `http://localhost:8080`.